git-merge-workshops/simplify-signing-with-ssh/exercises/motivation.md

 ## Broader security concerns

-It is has never been more critical to secure our supply chain as sophisticated breaches occur.
+Our reliance on software and the increasingly complex ways that changes are authored have raised the need to secure our supply chains.

 In the May 2021 White House "[Executive Order on Improving the Nation’s Cybersecurity][whitehouse-improving-nations-cybersecurity]" executive order, enhancing software supply chain had a whole section devoted to establishing trust:

 - `4.e.iii`